 What can I do about it?

 Young female athletes to elderly men with prostate dysfunction experience stress UI.
 Whether you plan to get pregnant or not, we are all going to age.
-So strengthening the muscles of the pelvic floor is relevant regardless of age or sex.
+So strengthening and stretching the muscles of the pelvic floor is relevant regardless of age or sex.

 It’s also great to contract your pelvic floor muscles before and during a cough or sneeze to prevent unwanted leaking.